dr-mushtaq/Academic-writing/Research Paper/How to write title ,abstract and Introduction of Research Paper.md

 - Passive voice: Avoid unless necessary.
 Example: “A comprehensive review was conducted.”
 The passive voice is not preferable for introduction but in some sentences passive voice can be perfectly acceptable.
 Less common but acceptable in some contexts.
 Example: "A thorou

+  ## Reviewer Comments

+-  Making the contribution and research objective clear
+-  In the introduction section, the way of expressing the problem is not written correctly.
+The order of the introduction and the main purpose of the research should be written completely.
+In other parts of the article, the way of writing the method and the results are not followed and it is very ambiguous for the readers (even reviewers).
+There has been a repetition of the content.
+-  The ideas discussed towards the end of the introduction section are not novel.
+In fact, they are already being implemented by many healthcare systems across the globe.
+The authors need to stress the novelty of their idea and moreover discuss the improvements compared to existing models
+-  The novelty of this paper is not clear.
+The difference between the present work and previous Works should be highlighted

 ### References